 This will make the comparison lowercase, so that [email protected] will be seen as [email protected] when it is searching and then will be replaced with [email protected].

-it is recommended that you make a backup of your table or even your whole database just in case something does go wrong and you need to restore it.
+It is recommended that you make a backup of your table or even your whole database just in case something does go wrong and you need to restore it.